 Discovery bottles are pretty straight forward to make and easily adaptable.
 Once you learn to make one, you can change up some of the materials to make your sensory bottle fit any theme.

-Here’s what you will need for the star sensory bottle:
+Here’s what you will need for the star sensory bottle (I may get commissions for purchases made through links in this post):

 - 12 oz.
 Sensory Bottle